BIOS3010/Module-3-pairwise-alignment/README.md

 - Modify your code to work with local alignments as well

+## 3.5 Advanced
-## 3.5 Advanced: Create code to back-trace and to generate the sequence alignments
+- Create code to back-trace and to generate the sequence alignments